ObolNetwork/obol-docs/docs/advanced/quickstart-eigenpod.md

 ## Pre-requisites

 - The Ethereum addresses or ENS names for the node operators in the cluster.
-(Currently the DV Launchpad only supports Metamask or equivalent injected web3 browser wallets).
+(Currently the DV Launchpad only supports Metamask or equivalent injected web3 browser wallets.)
 - If creating more than one validator, the ability to use the [obol-sdk](./quickstart-sdk.md) is required.

 ## Create a SAFE to own the EigenPod